Inquiry team

 Junior Counsel to the Inquiry

-Sarah has been appointed Junior Counsel to the Inquiry.
+Heather has been appointed First Junior Counsel to the Inquiry.

 Cameron Smith